anbruzga/Set-Theory-Calc/README.md

 ## About This Build:
 * The software was extending another software on boolean logic, but I do not have a right to include it here.
 Therefore, I had to crop out this project out of the full implementation.
 As a result, the last button in the menu "Back to Boolean Logic" is left non-functional.
-* Thorough UI testing to be performed for MacOS and Linux operating systems.
+* UI testing was not performed on MacOS and Linux operating systems.

 ## Some Screenshots:
 Main Menu